oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 .. note::
-    If you use the :guilabel:`Add Task` action button on a user view page, the user does not appear as a context for the task.
+    If you use the :guilabel:`Add Task` action button on a user view page, the user will not appear as a context for the task.

 **3rd Way**

-The third way is the most traditional: you have the whole system section devoted to tasks where you can create, assign and manage tasks as you find it necessary.
+The third way of creating tasks is the most traditional: you have the whole system section devoted to tasks (by default you can find it by navigating to **Activities>Tasks** in the main menu) where you can create, assign and manage them according to your liking.

 |